 The degree of doctor of philosophy (Ph.D.) in bioengineering is our principal research degree.
 A joint M.D./Ph.D.
 Medical Scientist Training Program is offered between the Department of Bioengineering and Baylor College of Medicine.

 The professional Master of Bioengineering (M.B.E.) degree is a widely recognized, nonthesis degree.
-The M.B.E. has two tracks of study to choose from to complement your career goals: the Applied Bioengineering track or the Medical Innovation track.
+The M.B.E. has two tracks of study to choose from to complement your career goals: the Applied Bioengineering track or the Global Medical Innovation track.

 Graduate alumni from our program have gone on to careers in a variety of specialized areas, including: